Access Rules

 + Access rule

-After you click Save, the rule editor closes and displays the rule definition in a structured format that shows the logical conditions and operators.
+After you click Update, the rule editor closes and displays the rule definition in a structured format:

 if (